mclemcrew/GSoC25/content/journal/week2.md

 ### Textual TUI

 I began prototyping a terminal user interface (TUI) using the Textual framework.
 The goal of this TUI is to provide an interactive and user-friendly way to interact with the Tölvera system directly from the command line, which will be especially helpful for the natural language interface.
+Code is available here: https://github.com/mclemcrew/tolvera/blob/tv-llm-pydantic-ai/src/tolvera/llm/tui_example.py
 ![[Pasted image 20250625071729.png]]
 ### International Computer Music Conference